 Why not give health care professionals a great and fun reward to mitigate this stress and avoid the potential aftermath of COVID-19, when demand will undoubtedly grow???

 A Few More Questions for the Human Resources Professionals

 Researchers have warned that a new workplace culture is needed to overtly recognize how the very nature of the work carried out by nurses and allied health professionals can strain their mental health.
 They called for action to tackle the organizational causes of stress that increase the burden on staff.
 The report by the Society of Occupational Medicine paints a workforce that is already under pressure before the weight of COVID-19.

 This, therefore, begs me to ask the following questions:

 Why not get a handle on the workplace stress now and offer your staff an ideal solution to help them work towards their goals and personal growth, rather than encourage – even perpetuate – the same personal, professional and system barriers?

 These are certainly questions that professors’ Gail Kinman, Kevin Teoh, and Anne Harriss have posed themselves, and what’s initiated such research as that in supporting the well-being of healthcare workers during and after COVID-19.
 Thank you professors, for your work!

-To have a chat with Lynn, and be one of Eight leading health institutions to join The ProMind Experience, Starting September 21st, 2020, email me now and we’ll sign you up for a powerful demo! [email protected]
+To have a chat with Lynn, and be one of eight leading health institutions to join The ProMind Experience, book your demo now to find out how this initiative can support you and your leaders.